Skip to main content

 Digital ethnography;

-Case study, focus group, and interview;
+Case studies, focus groups, and interviews;

 Textual and content analysis;

-Researching digital media technologies;
+Research with media technologies;

 Research proposal writing.